EvanJ4536/Ransomware-Analysis/README.md

 # Ransomware Analysis

 ## Introduction
 This report analyzes a file: Statement009840913.scr, an apparent ransomware variant identified during a recent security incident at my office.
-This report aims to outline its behavior, encryption mechanisms, and mitigation strategies.
+This report aims to outline my findings in static and behavioral analysis.

 ## Overview
 | Basic Information |  |